fancyduck5000/box-office-figures/README.md

 11. Create a new secret with the name "TMDB_READ_ACCESS_TOKEN".
 Paste your Read Access Token as the value.
 12. Under repository access, put "fancyduck5000/box-office-figures"

-Alternatively, if you cannot create an access token, you can view the output of a full notebook run in notebooks/Box_Office_Figures.html.
-This is best downloaded and viewed in a browser.
+**Alternatively, if you do not want to create an access token, you can view the output of a full notebook run in notebooks/Box_Office_Figures.html.
+This is best downloaded and viewed in a browser.**